aspose-words/Aspose.Words-API-References-Tutorials/english/net/programming-with-pdfsaveoptions/image-compression/_index.md

 ---
-title: Image Compression
+title: Image Compression in a PDF Document
-linktitle: Image Compression
+linktitle: Image Compression in a PDF Document
 second_title: Aspose.Words for .NET API Reference
-description: Step by step guide to compression images with Aspose.Words for .NET.
+description: Step by step guide to compression images in a PDF Document with Aspose.Words for .NET.
 type: docs
 weight: 10
 url: /net/programming-with-pdfsaveoptions/image-compression/
 ---

-This article provides a step by step guide on how to use the image compression feature with Aspose.Words for .NET.
+This article provides a step by step guide on how to use the Image Compression in a PDF Document feature with Aspose.Words for .NET.
 We will explain each part of the code in detail.
 At the end of this tutorial, you will be able to understand how to compress images in a document and generate a PDF with proper image compression.

 Before you start, make sure you have installed and configured the Aspose.Words for .NET library in your project.
 You can find the library and installation instructions on the Aspose website.